Explanatory Note to Country Surveys

 - Published Date:

-A standardized framework has been employed in drafting the surveys: each system is described under similar headings, and each country survey contains a final section that lists chronologically the more significant changes which took place in the restrictive system during 1958 and, for some countries, the early months of 1959.
-An indication of the subject matter to be found under these headings is given in the following paragraphs.
+A standardized framework has been employed in drafting the surveys: each system is described under similar headings, and each country survey contains a final section that lists chronologically the more significant changes during 1979.

 Under Prescription of Currency, the requirements affecting the selection of the currency and method of settlement for transactions with other countries are described.
-Where a country has concluded payments agreements with other countries or monetary areas, the terms of these agreements often lead to prescription of the currency for specified categories of payments to and from the countries concerned.
-The countries and monetary areas with which bilateral agreements are in force are listed either in the text or in a footnote.
-For a country whose currency has international importance, the prescription of currency arrangements involve the use of its own currency held by nonresidents in accounts which are designated geographically, according to the residence of the account holder, on either a country or a regional basis.
-Payments to and from such nonresident accounts are then regarded as equivalent to settlements in the currency of the country or monetary area of the nonresident account holder.
+Where a country has concluded payments agreements with other countries, the terms of these agreements often lead to prescription of the currency for specified categories of payments to and from the countries concerned.
+The countries with which bilateral payments agreements are in force are listed either in the text or in a footnote.

-Under Nonresident Accounts, an indication is given of the manner in which the country regards the accounts in its currency of account holders not regarded as resident in that country, and the facilities and limitations attached to such accounts.
+Under Nonresident Accounts, an indication is given of the manner in which the country treats accounts maintained in its currency by account holders who are not regarded as resident in that country, and the facilities and limitations attached to such accounts.
 Where there is more than one type of nonresident account, the nature and operation of the various types are described.

-Under Imports and Import Payments, import licensing requirements are described briefly, and details are given of the additional requirements imposed on payments for imports and of any advance deposit requirements.
-The term “open general license,” which is used in some countries, indicates arrangements whereby certain imports or other international transactions are exempt from the restrictive application of licensing requirements, in contrast to an “individual license,” which may be either given freely or restricted in its issue, according to administrative decisions.
+Under Imports and Import Payments, import licensing requirements are described briefly, and details are given of other requirements imposed on payments for imports and of any advance deposit requirements.
+The term “open general license” indicates arrangements whereby certain imports or other international transactions are exempt from the restrictive application of licensing requirements, in contrast to an “individual license,” which may be given either freely, or restrictively, according to administrative decisions.

-Under Payments for Invisibles, action in the matter of permitting payments abroad for current transactions in invisibles is described briefly, together with any limitations on the export of foreign and domestic banknotes.
-For most countries that do not impose limitations on payments for invisibles, this section is combined with the section on Proceeds from Invisibles (see below).
+Under Payments for Invisibles, the procedures for permitting payments abroad for current transactions in invisibles are described briefly, together with any limitations on the export of foreign and domestic banknotes.
+For some countries that do not impose limitations on payments for invisibles, this section is combined with the section on Proceeds from Invisibles (see below).

-Under Exports and Export Proceeds, the application of export licensing, where this is operative, is indicated, together with a brief outline of the requirements imposed on the proceeds derived from exports.
-The expression “exchange receipts must be surrendered” is used to indicate that the recipient is required by the regulations to sell his foreign exchange against local currency, usually at the official rate, to the central bank or to a commercial bank or exchange dealer authorized for this purpose.
-In some countries there is a requirement that the proceeds be sold in a free market.
+Under Exports and Export Proceeds, the application of export licensing, where this is operative, is indicated, with an outline of the requirements that may be imposed on the handling of proceeds from exports.
+The expression “exchange receipts must be surrendered” indicates that the recipient is required by the regulations to sell any foreign exchange he has earned against local currency, usually at the official rate, to the central bank or to a commercial bank or exchange dealer authorized for this purpose.
+In some countries there is a requirement that the exchange be sold in a free market.